TSIOJeft/NoNote/readme.md

 just pure markdown editor.

-one day i die in writting notes for my exam, and i used yuque and other note maker but they all are so complicated for markdown writting. and what i want is just markdown render and a edit box.
+oneday i die in writting notes for my exam, and i used yuque and other note maker but they all are so complicated for markdown writting. and what i want is just markdown render and a edit box.

 so i just want make a editor by myself that the ui pure for myself.